SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/authentication.md

 SuperOffice is much more than one application:

 * Web -> Batch ->  Reporter ->  OLE DB Provider
-* Win ->  Portal ->  Web Panel ->  Partner app
+* Windows ->  Portal ->  Web Panel ->  Partner app
 * Web ->  request ->  next request ->  next request ...

 We need to "bring with us" the authenticated users’ identity, in a way that does not reveal too much. **The ticket**, a string that proves that you are currently authenticated, without revealing who you are or how you got there.

 * Like a paper ticket, it is only valid if it has a "stub"
-* The stub is in the database, and is put there when the ticket is issued.
+* The stub is in the database and is put there when the ticket is issued.
 * A ticket itself does not contain a user ID
 * If you can see the database, then you still can’t falsify valid tickets.
 A ticket cannot be deduced from the database.
 * If you can write to the database ...
 But if you can do that, then you already have all the access you need.

-A ticket does not contain the users’ password, or anything else that is intelligible – it’s just a ticket
+A ticket does not contain the users’ password or anything else that is intelligible – it’s just a ticket

 It’s base-64 encoded.
 If you unpack it, you will see something like {3F2504E0-4F89-11D3-9A0C-0305E82C3301};1254895 – and that is all.
 Essentially we have two random numbers – one is very large (the [GUID][1]), the other is smaller.